 The web sites will be judged prior to the Astronomical League Convention (ALCON), with the award recipient being announced at the convention.

-Club Presidents please send nominations between January 1 and no later than April 1 to
+Club Presidents, please send nominations no later than March 31 to

 WebmasterAward@astroleague.org. or you can mail your nomination to the following address.